CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Conclusion

 \section{Conclusion}

 In this paper, we introduced CARTOS, a charging-aware real-time operating system for intermittently-powered betteryless devices.
 CARTOS leverages a mixed-preemption scheduling model to facilitate correct and efficient execution of periodic sensing applications, comprised of a chain of computational and peripheral tasks.
 For computational tasks, it schedules non-preemptively while ensuring forward progress through just-in-time (JIT) checkpointing.
 For peripheral tasks, it guarantees atomicity by scheduling them non-preemptively and charging sufficient energy to complete their jobs before execution.
-Furthermore, CARTOS includes energy management that computes the required charging time and utilizes a machine-learning-based energy predictor to update the harvesting rate to adapt to changing environmental conditions. { \blue We evaluated CARTOS through real system experiments as well as schedulability experiments.
-Our results showed that CARTOS outperfroms pevious methods by successfully scheduling periodic tasks regardless of the capacitor size and is able to schedule all higher priority jobs even in low charging situations with predictability.
-Furthermore, CARTOS outperformed state-of-the-art by up to 20\% in schedulability across various experimental settings. } For future work, we plan to expand the capabilities of CARTOS to accommodate a more diverse set of applications.
+Furthermore, CARTOS includes energy management that computes the required charging time and utilizes a machine-learning-based energy predictor to update the harvesting rate to adapt to changing environmental conditions.

+We evaluated CARTOS through real system experiments as well as schedulability experiments.
+Our results showed that CARTOS outperforms previous methods by successfully scheduling periodic tasks regardless of the capacitor size and is able to schedule all higher priority jobs even in low charging situations with predictability.
+Furthermore, CARTOS outperformed state-of-the-art by up to 20\% in schedulability across various experimental settings.

+For future work, we plan to expand the capabilities of CARTOS to accommodate a more diverse set of applications.
 This encompasses task synchronization and locking primitives, integrating with multi-core microcontrollers, and managing multiple energy buffers, all within the context of real-time operating systems and batteryless devices.

 -2\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }]{Mohsen Karimi} (Member, IEEE) received the Ph.D. degree in electrical and computer engineering from the University of California at Riverside, Riverside, CA, USA, in 2023.
 He is currently a Project Scientist with the Department of Electrical and Computer Engineering, University of California at Riverside, Riverside, CA, USA.
 His research interests include real-time task scheduling, embedded systems, cyber-physical systems, and machine learning, with a focus on designing energy harvesting devices, real-time task scheduling, resource management, and machine learning techniques for batteryless devices. \end{IEEEbiography}